 When is the flu vaccine available?

-It takes up to two weeks to build immunity after a flu shot, but you can benefit from the vaccine even if you don't get it until after flu season starts.
+It takes up to two weeks to build immunity after a flu shot.

 Why do I need to get vaccinated every year?